 7. Welfare or TANF

-These provide cash for a limited time to low-income families working toward self-sufficiency.
+Administered by the U.S. Department of Health and Human Services (HHS), TANF programs provide cash for a limited time to low-income families working toward self-sufficiency.
 TANF may also offer non-cash benefits such as child care or job training.

 Additional Federal Programs For Low-income Families

 8. Earned Income Tax Credit (EITC)

 Earned Income Tax Credit is a tax credit for families with at least one child.
 They must make less than $51,567 a year to qualify.
 In 2012, over 27 million received credits totaling $63 billion.
 That’s a little more than $2,335 per taxpayer.
 EITC lifted 6.5 million people out of poverty, half of whom were children.

 Head Start is a free or reduced cost program that provides comprehensive early childhood education, health nutrition, and parent involvement services.
 This program is offered to low-income children, from birth to 5 years old, and their families.
 In 2016 the program serviced nearly 1 million children and 1.4 million child care programs.
 Head Start is also administered by the Department of Health and Human Services.

 The Department of Education runs the Federal Pell Grant Program to promote postsecondary education (college and trade school) for students from low-income households.
 Grants are similar to scholarships and don’t need to be repaid.
 They are designed to go to undergraduate students based on factors such as the cost of attendance at the school and expected family and student contribution.
 In 2017, there were approximately 4,800 participating postsecondary institutions and grants were awarded for amounts between $592 and $5,920, with the average award totaling $4,050 per recipient.